TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/5-error-action.rst

 :php:`errorAction()` method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Replacing the default implementation can be used to define a custom error handling.
-E.g. the requested format could be checked and an prepared JSON result could be returned.
+Replacing the default implementation can be used to define custom error handling.
+E.g. the requested format could be checked and a prepared JSON result could be returned.

 :php:`getErrorFlashMessage()` method